lukecleland/lukecleland/README.md

 A place for projects, ideas, and apps

 ### Ooglebox.
 Free fast TV on the internet.
-Using Javescript, a little jQuery and Semantic UI.
+Using Vanilla JS, a little jQuery and Semantic UI.
 Android supprt. iOS support now available.

 <https://ooglebox.com>